bghub-c/CodeClauseInternship_LandingPage/README.md

 markdown
 # Parralax landing page, personal photography portfolio

-An internship project, Landing Page using HTML, TAILWIND CSS and JS.
+An internship project, Landing Page with minimilistic UI, user friendly interface dummy contact form and awesome parallax effect for visual appeal.
+HOPE YOU LIKE IT :)

 ## Technologies Used